 \subsection{Rejecting locality}

-As we have seen, one reaction to Bell's theorem is to reject locality, i.e., to allow measurements performed in one place to\emph{ }instantaneously bring about effects in a distant place.
+As we have seen, one reaction to Bell's theorem is to reject locality, i.e., to allow measurements performed in one place to\emph{ }instantaneously bring about effects in a distant place or to stand in correlations that cannot be accounted for by purely local mechanisms.
 This, of course, remains a consistent escape route from the heptalemma as well.

 The idea that reality admits only local influences is deeply ingrained in modern physics and philosophy.
 Physics, however, did not consistently embrace the idea of locality until the late 19th century, and only with Einstein did strict relativistic locality become foundational.
 For example, Newton's principle of universal gravitation violates locality, allowing for ``action at a distance''.
 But even then, the intuition of locality was pervasive; Newton himself was dissatisfied with the non-locality in his theory (Berkovitz 2007).
 In a letter to Richard Bentley, he wrote: \begin{quote} ``That gravity should be innate{[},{]} inherent and {[}essential{]} to matter so that one body may act upon another at a distance through a vacuum without the mediation of any thing else by and through which their action or force {[}may{]} be conveyed from one to another is to me so great an absurdity that I believe no man who has in philosophical matters any competent faculty of thinking can ever fall into it.''
 (Newton 1692/3, also quoted in Berkovitz 2007) \end{quote} Arguably, part of Einstein's triumph with his relativity theories lies in the physical codification of this intuition of locality.
 In philosophy, similarly, locality is a widely held assumption.
 In Hall's influential analysis of the concept of causation as production, locality is treated as a key defining condition of causal production (Hall 2004).